 - The application must clearly address the CFLI strategic priority outlined above, and the total amount of the proposed budget.

-- A broad description of the project by filling in a form provided upon request at email@example.com .
+- A broad description of the project by filling-in the form attached - follow the link: (CFLI Project Application for Funding Form).
 Incomplete applications (i.e. applications which fail to fully address all points in the application form) will not be taken into consideration.
 Project proposals must be submitted in either English or French.
 The template must be fully completed and accompanied by all requested supporting documentation.

 - Budget proposal should be presented in Canadian Dollars (CAD).
-Note that organizations that will be selected will be asked for more detailed budgets for the project in excel format and accounting of all funds spent will have to be included in a final report to be submitted upon completion of the project.
+Note: organizations that are selected will be asked for more detailed budgets for the project in Excel format and accounting of all funds spent must be included in a final report to be submitted upon completion of the project.

-Proposals are reviewed by the Canada Fund for Local Initiatives Selection Committee and successful applicants will be invited to sign a contribution agreement.
+Proposals will be reviewed by the Canada Fund for Local Initiatives Selection Committee and successful applicants will be invited to sign a contribution agreement.
 The agreement will specify the CFLI contribution in Canadian dollars (CAD); CFLI is not responsible for losses incurred by exchange rate fluctuation.
 The organization must submit detailed financial and narrative reports to the Government of Canada at the mid-point and project termination, and return any unused funds.
 Expenses incurred prior to the signing of the contribution agreement are not eligible for funding.
 Aditional information can be obtained by contacting: email@example.com

 The Canada Fund for Local Initiatives is intended to strengthen and fund the development activities of non-governmental organizations or other types of community groups based in the Republic of Moldova only.
 Assistance to individuals and private businesses is not provided.